galvez/fastify-esm-loader/README.md

 definition function (`routes/index.js`), so that you can easily tweak the mapping.

-The mechanics described above will work for both **top-level files and subfolders**, i.e., the following setup work would the same:
+The mechanics described above will work for both **top-level files and subfolders**.

+That means the following setup work would the same:

 ```
 project/routes/index.js